hazelcast/hazelcast-reference-manual/src/ClusterUtilities/ClusterSHScript.md

 ### Using the Script cluster.sh

-The script `cluster.sh` that comes with the Hazelcast package is used to get/change the state of your cluster, to shutdown your cluster and to force your cluster to clean its persisted data and make a fresh start.
+You can use the script `cluster.sh`, which comes with the Hazelcast package, to get/change the state of your cluster, to shutdown your cluster and to force your cluster to clean its persisted data and make a fresh start.
 The latter is the Force Start operation of Hazelcast's Hot Restart Persistence feature.
 Please refer to the [Force Start section](#force-start).
 <br></br>
 ![image](images/NoteSmall.jpg) ***NOTE:*** *The script `cluster.sh` uses `curl` command and `curl` must be installed to be able to use the script.*
 <br></br>